What are the risk factors for the development of failed back surgery syndrome?

 Generally, traditional open back surgery has a higher rate of failed back surgery syndrome than other forms of surgery, such as minimally invasive spine surgery.
-This is because the minimally invasive spine surgery at Laser Spine Institute is performed through a small incision and does not require any cutting or detachment of the muscles.
 Unlike the minimally invasive approach taken at Laser Spine Institute, traditional open back surgery uses a large incision that cuts and tears the large muscles that help support the spine.
-This excess of cutting increases the risk of nerve damage, postoperative complication and infection when compared to the minimally invasive spine surgery at Laser Spine Institute.
+This excess cutting increases the risk of nerve damage, postoperative complication and infection when compared to minimally invasive spine surgery.^

 Causes of failed back surgery syndrome

-Failed back surgery syndrome occurs most often in traditional open neck or open back surgeries, and can be brought on by a number of factors, including:
+Failed back surgery syndrome can be brought on by a number of factors typically found in traditional open back surgery, including:

 - Rejection of hardware

 - Remaining bone or disc fragments continuing to press on nerves or other tissue

 - Improperly diagnosed condition

 - Surgery at the incorrect level of the spine